rochester-rcl/rochester-rcl.github.io/_posts/02-advanced-tutorial.md

 ---
 layout: post
-title: Building your Own Scholarly Website
+title: Customizing Your New Site
-excerpt: "A step-by-step guide to creating your own academic website with free hosting using GitHub and Jekyll"
+excerpt: "Now that you've made your own site, here's how to make it your own by updating its content and even adding pages."
-modified: 2/13/2021, 10:00:24
+modified: 2/15/2021
-tags: [intro, beginner, jekyll, tutorial]
+tags: [intro, advanced, jekyll, tutorial]
 comments: true
-category: post
+category: blog
 ---

 This tutorial (and this repository) is only a light customization on top of